unitaryfund/unitary.fund/src/content/blog/2025_fosdem_recap.md

 FOSDEM is massive, and running a devroom is no small task.
 These might be obvious to more seasoned devroom organizers, but we would have benefited from these ahead of time!

 - **Collating an awesome lineup** -- Many quantum folks don't have FOSDEM on their radar (yet).
 If you want a strong lineup, individual solicitations are key to having an exceptional speaker lineup.
+This year we plan to advertise at our own events to ensure our community is more aware.
-- **Day of logistics** -- Purva (our third co-organizer) couldn't make it to Bruxelles, and two people on-site was barely enough.
+- **Day of logistics** -- [Purva](https://github.com/purva-thakre) (our third co-organizer) couldn't make it to Bruxelles, and two people on-site was barely enough.
 Managing the video stream, helping the speakers with the projector, moderating Q&A, handling the flow of people entering the room—it was controlled chaos.
 Big shoutout to [Harshit](https://github.com/TheGupta2012/) for stepping in to help!
 - **Prepare for overflow** -- The room filled up fast, and we had to turn people away.
 It was sad to turn people around, or kick them out, but necessary to ensure FOSDEM can continue into the future.
 Hopefully next year we can get a bigger room.
 - **Meet speakers beforehand** -- We met most of the speakers 5 minutes before their talk while they were already standing in front of the room, with a laptop in their hands.
 A pre-event gathering could warm up the room and foster more community among speakers and attendees alike.
 - **Organizer t-shirts** -- (ok, this one is minor) We picked up our organizer t-shirts right before the devroom start on Sunday, and there were only XL and XXL sizes left.

-## What we’ll do differently next time 🎯
+## What we’ll do differently next time 🐞

 Was our organization of the devroom perfect?
 No!
 Are we going to organize it again?
 Absolutely yes!